DavesCodeMusings/raspberry-cobbler/docs/phase6.md

   154 root      0:00 grep inetd
 ```

-And make sure _inetd_ is listening on port 22.
+And make sure _inetd_ is listening for incoming SSH connections on port 22.

 ```
 ~ # netstat -tln